 - Carts and Bins – Wastes eliminated: Over Processing, Wasted Motion

 It was really important that we standardized our carts and bins so we could easily move and store components without a lot of loading and unloading.
-We bought these carts and bins in red and gray from uline.com.
-Red bins are for raw materials or in-process parts and gray bins are for finished parts that can go straight to assembly or ready for an outside vendor for additional processing.
+We bought these carts and bins in red, blue and gray from uline.com.
+Red bins are for raw materials.
+Blue bins are for in-process parts.
+Gray bins are for finished parts that can go straight to assembly or ready for an outside vendor for additional processing.
 They are stackable and three of them fit perfectly side by side on the cart shelves.

 - Part Trays – Wastes eliminated: Defects, Over Processing, Excess Inventory